tom-bu/tom-bu.github.io/_projects/rotrep.markdown

 </p>

-[This is my final project for 16-811: Math Fundamentals for Robotics at CMU]
+[This is my final project for 16-720: Computer Vision at CMU]